Transgender People Are Taking Legal Action Over North Carolina's New Bathroom Law

-Several transgender people in North Carolina on Friday took action in federal court against the governor and other state officials over a new law they say restricts access to bathrooms, arguing the policy violates their constitutional and civil rights.
+Several transgender people in North Carolina took action in federal court against the governor and other state officials on Friday over a new law they say restricts access to bathrooms, arguing the policy violates their constitutional and civil rights.

 This may sound familiar — and you're right.
 A lawsuit last year raised similar claims.
 But this time, the expanded complaint in US District Court targets a new state law — which replaced a previous bathroom law — and the top defendant is now a Democrat.

-In 2016, North Carolina Republicans in the General Assembly voted to restrict transgender people's access to restrooms, with a bill known as HB2, leading to a cascade of boycotts and lawsuits.
-The backlash also contributed to the defeat of Republican Gov. Pat McCrory, who had been an ardent supporter.
+In 2016, North Carolina Republicans in the General Assembly voted to restrict transgender people's access to restrooms through a bill known as HB2, leading to a cascade of boycotts and lawsuits.
+The backlash also contributed to the defeat of Republican Gov. Pat McCrory, who had been an ardent supporter of the bill.

 Upon taking office this year, Democratic Gov. Roy Cooper started working across the aisle with Republicans on a deal to repeal HB2.
 They agreed on a compromise to replace it in March with a new law — saying it could bring business back to the state — but a court filing on Friday said the new policy commits similar offenses to the first one.

-Known as HB 142, the policy approved in spring did two things: It blocked cities and counties from banning LGBT discrimination until 2020, and it prevented those local jurisdictions from enacting ordinances that let transgender people use restrooms matching their gender identity.
+Known as HB142, the policy approved in the spring did two things: It blocked cities and counties from banning LGBT discrimination until 2020, and it prevented those local jurisdictions from enacting ordinances that let transgender people use restrooms matching their gender identity.

-But the suit, backed by lawyers at the ACLU, contends preventing cities from shielding transgender people from discrimination in restrooms is tantamount to endorsing that discrimination.
+But the suit, backed by lawyers at the American Civil Liberties Union, contends that preventing cities from shielding transgender people from discrimination in restrooms is tantamount to endorsing that discrimination.
 The suit argues, "Transgender individuals cannot safely use single-sex, multiple-user restrooms in government-controlled buildings in North Carolina."

-They conclude this violates federal laws protecting people on the basis of sex in workplaces and schools, known as Title VII of the Civil Rights Act of 1964 and Title IX of the Education Amendments of 1972.
+It concludes that this violates federal laws protecting people on the basis of sex in workplaces and schools, known as Title VII of the Civil Rights Act of 1964, and Title IX of the Education Amendments of 1972.
 Further, the lawsuit says, the new law violates the Equal Protection Clause of the 14th Amendment.

-Gov. Cooper's office did not reply to BuzzFeed News' request to respond to the allegations.
+Gov. Cooper's office didn't respond to allegations in the complaint, but a spokesperson told BuzzFeed News, "The Governor's ultimate goal is statewide LGBT protections and he is going to continue working toward that."

-In addition to suing Cooper, the activists also name other branches of state government as defendants: the University of North Carolina, North Carolina Department of Administration, Department of Health and Human Services, and Department of Transportation.
+In addition to suing Cooper, the activists also name other branches of state government as defendants: the University of North Carolina, and North Carolina's departments of Administration, Health and Human Services, and Transportation.

 Read the brief: